 Every tool has its downside, and it’s worth noting that A/B testing is difficult to pull off inside an LMS.
 Another tip: if you’re looking to conduct A/B testing within ILT, be sure the program is robust enough to run the experiment several times and with control and experimental groups.

 3. Interviews & focus groups

 In the bottom left quadrant, the focus is on understanding the attitudes and beliefs of learners through interviews and focus groups.
 Think of this as the natural next step after you’ve gathered quantitative data from field research tools like surveys or A/B testing.
-This form of field research creates space for you to spend time with learners and ask questions to understand their feelings and beliefs and learn what’s on their hearts and minds.
+These types of field research tools create space for you to spend time with learners and ask questions to understand their feelings and beliefs and learn what’s on their hearts and minds.